 Børge started his career as a journalist, before working in politics on several election campaigns in Norway.
 He read Politics at Norway’s Arctic University in Tromsø, and has an MSc in International Relations from Bristol University.
 He has also lived and studied in the United States.

-He works with a range of clients, and has led the successful searches for Impetus-PEF’s Chief Executive, Environmental Defense Fund’s Executive Director Europe, The People’s Health Trust’s Chair, and MS Society’s Executive Director of Fundraising.
+He works with a range of clients, and has led the successful board and executive searches for beyond profit organisations ranging from Big Society Capital, LEGO Foundation, ClientEarth, Greenhouse Sports, Impetus-PEF’s Chief Executive, Environmental Defense Fund, Big Lottery Fund and Friends of the Earth to mention just a few.

-Outside of work, Borge is a trustee of his local Citizens Advice, enjoys cycling, living in and enjoying all that London has to offer, and spending time with family (which includes Freya the Doberman) and friends.
+Outside of work, Børge has extensive governance experience, enjoys cycling, travelling, living in and enjoying all that London has to offer, and spending time with his Great Dane, family and friends.

 Fiona began her career as a researcher in executive search for the private sector, working with engineering, IT and commercial clients.
 She joined Prospectus in 2006 and has recently returned, following eighteen months heading up recruitment for the Global Alliance for Improved Nutrition, a Swiss based foundation with a worldwide presence that works to end malnutrition.